scipion-em/docs/release-3.0.0/_sources/docs/developer/creating-a-plugin.rst.txt

 A **Plugin** for Scipion is a Python module that meets some extra requirements.
 Each Plugin contains classes for  protocols, viewers, wizards, etc...allowing to use the functionality of a given EM package within the Scipion framework.
-Prior to version 2.0.0 Diocletian, the plugins' code was not completely isolated, it was under the ``scipion/pyworkflow/em/packages`` folder and hosted in the same central repository.

 Since release 2.0.0 ("the pluginized version") we worked hard to make the entire system more de-centralized and more standard.
 For that we re-factored the plugins to make them standard Python modules so that their